 - Your new coverage would take effect on the first day of the month after you enroll.

-- You cannot switch plans or join a Medicare Advantage plan during this time.
+- You can also switch Medicare Advantage plans during this period

 You can join, switch, or leave any plan from October 15 through December 7

-- This period is called the Annual Election Period (AEP), or Annual Enrollment Period.
+- This period is called the Annual Election Period (AEP), or Fall Open Enrollment.